Skip to Content

 Did The Titanic Have a Pool?

-There was a portion of the day where men were able to swim for free, women had no such luxury and would have to pay whenever they decided to swim.
+There was a time in the day when men could swim for free.
+Women had no such luxury – and would have to pay whenever they decided to swim!

 The Design of Titanic’s Swimming Pool

-In 1912 this swimming pool was very much a novel idea but enjoyed by many.
-It was a symbol of the luxury that could be found onboard the ship.
+In 1912 this swimming pool was a novel idea – but was enjoyed by many.
+It symbolised the luxury that could be found onboard the ship.

-Below is an artist’s rendition of the swimming pool shared by White Star Line prior to the sailing of the Titanic in promotional materials.
+Below is an artist’s rendition of the swimming pool shared by White Star Line before the sailing of the Titanic in promotional materials.

 titanic swimming pool drawing